Formality of hypercommutative algebras of K\"ahler and Calabi-Yau manifolds: From Batalin--Vilkovisky to hypercommutative algebras

 The map of operads $\mathrm{Hycom}\lra \BV/\Delta$ is defined by assigning, to each generator $m_n\in \Hycom(n)$, an element $\theta_i$ in $\BV/\Delta(n)$ represented by a finite sum of combinations of the arity $2$ product of $\BV$ together with generators $\vp_{j_1},\cdots,\vp_{j_k}$ with $j_1+\cdots+j_k=n-2$ (we refer to \cite[Section 1.2]{KMS} for details).

 \begin{exam} The lowest terms are $\theta_2(x,y)=x\cdot y$ and

 \end{exam}

-The above description gives a method for producing a hypercommutative algebra from any BV-algebra $(A, d,\wedge,\Delta)$ enhanced with a homotopy that trivializes the BV-operator: assume there is a homotopy transfer diagram $(\iota,\rho,h)$ for the complex $(A,d)$, satisfying the \textit{Hodge-to-de-Rham degeneration condition}
+The above description gives a method for producing a hypercommutative algebra from any $\BV$-algebra $(A, d,\wedge,\Delta)$ enhanced with a homotopy that trivializes the BV-operator: assume there is a deformation retract $(\iota,\rho,h)$ for the complex $(A,d)$, satisfying the \textit{Hodge-to-de-Rham degeneration condition}